The Anubis Gates

+The plot concerns an English professor, who participates in a time travel experiment and ends up trapped in the 19th century.
+The novel was influenced by Mayhew's London Labour and the London Poor and, to a lesser degree, the works of Charles Dickens.

 Plot summary

 In 1801 the British have risen to power in Egypt and suppress the worship of the old Egyptian gods.
 A cabal of magicians plan to drive the British out of Egypt by bringing the gods forward in time from an age when they were still powerful and unleashing them on London, thereby destroying the British Empire.
 In 1802, a failed attempt by the magicians to summon Anubis opens magical gates in a predictable pattern across time and space.

 In 1983, ailing millionaire J. Cochran Darrow has discovered the gates and found that they make time travel possible.
 Darrow organizes a trip to the past for fellow millionaires to attend a lecture by Samuel Taylor Coleridge in 1810.
 He hires Professor Brendan Doyle to attend and give expert commentary.
 One of the magicians, Doctor Romany, happens to spy the time travelers and kidnaps Doyle before he can return.
 Doyle manages to escape torture and flees back to London, now trapped in the 19th century.

 Doyle joins a beggars' guild and meets a beggar named Jacky.
-He plans to meet and befriend William Ashbless, a wealthy poet that Doyle has studied profusely, in order to gain a benefactor.
+He plans to meet and befriend William Ashbless, a wealthy poet who Doyle has studied profusely, in order to gain a benefactor.
 Doctor Romany scours the city for Doyle with his legion of murderous beggars, led by the clown-magician Horrabin.
 At the same time, Doyle discovers that Darrow has remained in the 19th century to search for Dog-Face Joe, a body-swapping werewolf, in hopes of bribing Joe into granting him a healthy new body.
 Doyle himself becomes targeted by Joe, receiving the poisoned body of Darrow's former bodyguard, but manages to cure himself of the poison.